Hanan-Nawaz/FlightTragedyAnalysis/README.md

 ## Repository Structure

 - `data/`: Contains the downloaded dataset and any intermediate data files.
+- `data_model/`: Contains the data model and any other data files.
 - `scripts/`: Includes Python scripts for data extraction, transformation, and loading (ETL).
 - `database/`: Contains scripts or documentation related to the database setup.
 - `power_bi/`: Stores files related to the Power BI dashboard.